>

 $ bowtie2 -h

-If you see output like the following, the installation was successful.
+If you see output similar to the following, Bowtie2 has been installed successfully.

 bowtie2 -h Bowtie 2 version 2.4.1 by Ben Langmead (langmea@cs.jhu.edu, www.cs.jhu.edu/~langmea) Usage: bowtie2 [options]* -x <bt2-idx> {-1 <m1> -2 <m2> | -U <r> | --interleaved <i> | -b <bam>} [-S <sam>] <bt2-idx> Index filename prefix (minus trailing .X.bt2).
 NOTE: Bowtie 1 and Bowtie 2 indexes are not compatible. <m1> Files with #1 mates, paired with files in <m2>.
 Could be gzip'ed (extension: .gz) or bzip2'ed (extension: .bz2). <m2> Files with #2 mates, paired with files in <m1>.
 Could be gzip'ed (extension: .gz) or bzip2'ed (extension: .bz2). <r> Files with unpaired reads.
 Could be gzip'ed (extension: .gz) or bzip2'ed (extension: .bz2). <i> Files with interleaved paired-end FASTQ/FASTA reads Could be gzip'ed (extension: .gz) or bzip2'ed (extension: .bz2). <bam> Files are unaligned BAM sorted by read name. <sam> File for SAM output (default: stdout) <m1>, <m2>, <r> can be comma-separated lists (no whitespace) and can be specified many times.
 E.g. '-U file1.fq,file2.fq -U file3.fq'. ...